metamn/react/content/blog/naming-and-structuring/index.md

 Computer science is exact science.
 Except naming, where the subjective slips in.

-## Cognitive load
+## Naming conventions

 Good naming conventions reduce cognitive load.

 First, they make easy to **learn** the system.
 Then to **use** the system.

-When a system becomes second nature for its users their attention will spend on improving it, build with it.
+When a system is able to become second nature for its users their attention will spend on improving it, build with it.
+Rather than on finding the way&mdash;again and again&mdash;how to do it.

-Not on finding its parts, or, in worst case, locate different parts required to perform a single task.

-Naming and structuring&mdash;breaks or makes.
+Naming and structuring&mdash;breaks or makes a system.

 ## In design systems